Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 I definitely do not recommend doing the process if you are not a skilled chemist (or a skilled [Furrtek](https://github.com/furrtek)).
 You will probably need some safety equipment (fumehood and individual protection against strong acids) but who cares.
 Doing the process bare hand in a backyard with a cooking plate is still a possible option if you like the thrill of danger.
 Also, depending on which happy democraty you belong to, just attempting to buy 70% nitric acid will introduce you into some embarrassing government databases.

 Images were taken with a magnification of x250 or x500 (depending on the total surface of the chip).
 Higher magnifications of some zones can be obtained on request (dies are still stored by the author).

+To complete this project, some interesting readings about the MBCs can be found [here](https://b13rg.github.io/Gameboy-MBC-Analysis/) as well as well documented list of mappers into the [Gekkio database](https://gbhwdb.gekkio.fi/cartridges/).

 # Game Boy MBC1 mapper
 Unknown game - Unknown manufacturer - Chip marking: **DMG MBC1-B Nintendo P 2°94** [High resolution here](https://drive.google.com/file/d/11IMe75MVlMv_imL12D-UjlCwxDRTgbdM/view?usp=sharing)